In honor of Mother’s Day today, here is my annual reprint of the blog post I wrote about all the wonderful things I learned from my Mom:

 Complaining is not helpful.
 Not complaining is easy when life is easy, but Mom never complained even when life got hard.
 When family members were sick or even when my father died, Mom didn't complain or ask, "why me?"
 She just kept going forward, with a strong spirit, a smile and a desire to help other people.
 I'm still learning that lesson.

 A few weeks ago, I received a big envelope from Mom in the mail.
 Inside were packages of one of my favorite candies – the dots of colored sugar stuck to long strips of paper.
 (Yes, you get some of the paper stuck in your teeth when you eat them, but that's half the fun.)
 She knows that I couldn't find them locally, so she looked for them on one of her grocery trips and sent them to me.

-I'll be seeing Mom today for Mother's Day.
+I'll be seeing Mom soon to celebrate Mother's Day and her birthday.
 What am I bringing her?
 Flowers?
 A gift certificate for a massage?
 Nope.
 I'm bringing her all my love – and chocolate brownies.
 Thanks, Mom, and I love you.